damianhakert/damianhakert.github.io/source/posts/2016-07-21-release-early-release-often.html.md

 ---
-title: "Trends in Version Control Land: Continuous Delivery"
+title: "Release Early, Release Often"
 categories: concepts
 author: Sid Sijbrandij
 author_twitter: sytses
-image_title: '/images/blogimages/trends-version-control-continuous-delivery-cover.jpg'
+image_title: '/images/blogimages/release-early-release-often-cover.jpg'
-twitter_image: '/images/tweets/trends-version-control-continuous-delivery.png'
+twitter_image: '/images/tweets/release-early-release-often.png'
+description: "Understand the logic behind GitLab's time-based releases."
 ---

 Another trend that keeps popping onto the radar is a continuing **reduction in time between deploys**.
 In this post we’re looking at what that means and why it’s happened.

-**Note:** this post is the second of the series on trends in version control.
+**Note:** this post is the second of the series on _Trends in Version Control_.
 The first one explored _[Innersourcing][part-1]_.
 {: .note}

 <!-- more -->